Moxifloxacin: Patent

 A United States patent application was made on 30 June 1989, for Avelox, Bayer A.G. being the assignee, which was subsequently approved on 5 February 1991.
 This patent was scheduled to expire on 30 June 2009.
 However, this patent was extended for an additional two and one half years on 16 September 2004, and as such was not expected to expire until 2012.

 Moxifloxacin was subsequently (ten years later) approved by the FDA for use in the United States in 1999.
-At least four additional United States patents have been filed regarding moxifloxacin hydrochloride since the 1989 United States application, as well as patents outside of the US.
+At least four additional United States patents have been filed regarding moxifloxacin hydrochloride since the 1989 United States application, as well as patents outside of the U.S.

 Society and culture

 Regulatory actions

 Regulatory agencies have taken actions to address certain rare but serious adverse events associated with moxifloxacin therapy.

 Based on its investigation into reports of rare but severe cases of liver toxicity and skin reactions, the European Medicines Agency recommended in 2008 that the use of the oral (but not the IV) form of moxifloxacin be restricted to infections in which other antibacterial agents cannot be used or have failed.
 Similarly, the Canadian label includes a warning of the risk of liver injury.

-The U.S. label does not contain restrictions similar to the European label, but a carries a "black box" warning of the risk of tendon damage and/or rupture and warnings regarding the risk of irreversible peripheral neuropathy.
+The U.S. label does not contain restrictions similar to the European label, but it carries a "black box" warning of the risk of tendon damage and/or rupture and warnings regarding the risk of irreversible peripheral neuropathy.

 Generic equivalents

 In 2007, the U.S. District Court for the District of Delaware held that two Bayer patents on Avelox are valid and enforceable, and infringed by Dr. Reddy's ANDA for a generic version of Avelox.
 The district court sided with Bayer, citing the Federal Circuit's prior decision in Takeda v.
 Alphapharm as "affirming the district court's finding that defendant failed to prove a prima facie case of obviousness where the prior art disclosed a broad selection of compounds, any one of which could have been selected as a lead compound for further investigation, and defendant did not prove that the prior art would have led to the selection of the particular compound singled out by defendant."
 According to Bayer's press release announcing the court's decision, it was noted that Teva had also challenged the validity of the same Bayer patents at issue in the Dr. Reddy's case.
 Within Bayer's first-quarter 2008 stockholder's newsletter Bayer stated that they had reached an agreement with Teva Pharmaceuticals USA, Inc., the adverse party, to settle their patent litigation with regard to the two Bayer patents.
 Under the settlement terms agreed upon, Teva would obtain a license to sell its generic moxifloxacin tablet product in the U.S. shortly before the second of the two Bayer patents expires in March 2014.
-In Bangladesh, it is available with brand name of Optimox.
+In Bangladesh it is available under the brand name Optimox.